rackspace/runway/docs/source/repo_structure.rst

 Git Branches as Environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This example shows two :ref:`modules<runway-module>` using environment git branches (these same files would be present in each environment branch, with changes to any environment promoted through branches)::
+This example shows two :ref:`modules<r4y-module>` using environment git branches (these same files would be present in each environment branch, with changes to any environment promoted through branches)::